 Reducing systolic blood pressure by 2.6 mmHg ‘would be expected to reduce stroke risk by 8 percent, coronary artery disease mortality by 5 percent and all-cause mortality by 4 percent at a population level…’”

 While it’s still undetermined exactly how much tea you need to drink to receive these benefits, a number of studies suggest the ideal amount lies around three to four cups of matcha per day.
 Including Matcha Green Tea as part of your regular diet may significantly lower your risk of having a stroke or heart attack and improve overall cardiovascular health.
 It’s important to bare in mind that Matcha isn’t all you need for a healthy heart.
-Eating right and exercise are not only key to a health heart, but overall health!
+Eating right and exercising are key to a healthy heart and good overall health!

 7. Boost Immune System